YorkCFR/Avatar2/README.md

 ## Lower level tools
 To run/start various lower level pieces, the following launch files are quite useful

+- avatar_debug_video.launch.py - This launches the camera and a camera viewer
-- avatar_video.launch.py - This launches the camera and the head tracking/identification system
+- avatar_debug_recognizer.launch.py - This launches the camera and the face recognizer
 - avatar_microphone.launch.py - This launches the microphone monitoring code
 - avata_audio.launch.py - This launches the speech to text and text to speech code

 The debris folder is a place for things that were important once, but are no longer part of the main branch of the avatar.

+The following python libraries need to be installed

+- face_recognition